 In 2008, drummers Jerry Marotta and Pete Caigan teamed up with original owner Joel Bluestein to revive the once-active Dreamland Recording Studio.
 Before its reopening, Dreamland was the site where over 350 records were recorded, including the B-52’s Love Shack, and releases by 10,000 Maniacs, Suzanne Vega, Pat Metheny, Herbie Hancock, Bobby McFerrin, and Yo Yo Ma.

-Already busy next-gen engineers like Chris Coady and John O’Mahoney and indie darlings like Beach House, Fleet Foxes and The Panics have begun to take advantage of the startling acoustics of this revamped 19th century church in West Hurley, CT.
+Already busy next-gen engineers like Chris Coady and John O’Mahoney and indie darlings like Beach House, Fleet Foxes and The Panics have begun to take advantage of the startling acoustics of this revamped 19th century church in West Hurley, NY.

 This complex is built around a 19th Century barn, that offers four queen-size beds and a private lounge located just 5 minutes from the local Amtrak station.